Click HERE to see the End User License Agreement (EULA)

 - Set Course Restriction: Override any restriction at the Mark level, setting it for just this course entry.
 Or use whatever the 'Mark' restriction is.
 See Mark and Gate Management for more details.
 NOTE: A Restricted course entry will display in the course mark list with a highlighted border, colored according to the type of restriction being applied.
 'Course Routing': In 'Race Mode' a restricted mark will only show in the 'Next' and 'Previous' buttons if you actually need to steer to it, meaning the leg to the next unrestricted mark puts you on the wrong side of it, and you must go around it.

 - Edit: Allows you to edit the Mark directly.
 Same function as editing from the 'Manage Marks' dialog.

 This screen shows you just information relevant to your pre-start sequence.
 You can get to it from the main screen or the menu bar.

 It shows you the 'Start Timer' clock with the stop/reset and start/sync icons, as well as critical heads up data.
+You can long press the Start Timer to get a pop-up that lets you increase or decrease the number of minutes, even while the timer is running.
 It also shows a status line with the status of the navigation sensors, such as which sensor is being used for the boat heading (Compass or GPS), the current GPS accuracy, and the current/total satellites being used for the location.
 In version 1.11 and above, it also has a 'First Mark' area similar to Race mode, which shows you bearing and distance from your boat to the first mark.
 In version 1.42 the label text is changed from 'Next Mark' to 'First Mark' to be clearer.